-At present this service is only available in East Sussex and not Brighton & Hove.
+Due to funding, at present this service is only available in East Sussex (not Brighton & Hove.)

 “ M arranged for us to go to the group, and then came with us.
 I really needed some moral support to actually make it there.
 I struggle with new places, but A really loves it, it is worth making the effort”

-Do you believe that every child should have the opportunity to reach their potential?
+Home-Start East Sussex believes that every child should have the opportunity to reach their potential

-There are many issues that families struggle with, that directly or indirectly impact on their children’s learning and development, including parental feelings of isolation or depression and the challenges of caring for a baby or toddler.
+There are many issues that families struggle with, that directly or indirectly impact on their children’s learning and development:

-The aim of this programme is to address the barriers that affect a families’ ability to develop learning and developmental opportunities for their preschool children.
-Parent-volunteers are recruited and attend an 8 week training course.
-Following training, they are matched with a family who they support to offer emotional and practical support in a range of situations.
-They can then support them to develop a learning friendly environment at home, for example, encouraging families to access books.
-In addition, they help parents to identify skills which the child would need by school such as toilet training or socialisation.
-Parents are supported to help their child develop these skills, for example the volunteer may go with the family to attend a parent and baby group.
+The aim of this service is to address the barriers that affect a families’ ability to develop learning and developmental opportunities for their preschool children.
+Parent-volunteers are recruited, vetted and attend an 8 week training course.
+Following training, they are matched with a family for 8-12 visits or 4 months who they support to offer emotional and practical support in a range of situations.
+Once those barriers have been addressed, parents are more able to:

-The volunteers are recruited through advertising.
-Families can self-refer or can be referred by professionals (health visitors, social workers or other professionals).
+Families can contact us directly or via another statutory or voluntary service that is currently supporting them.
 The support is open to families of children from birth to starting school age.
 Feedback is provided by the volunteers and the families we work with to ensure that we are constantly improving the service.

 - Children will benefit from their parents improved skills in parenting.
 For example accessing appropriate services, establishing routines and boundaries, reducing conflict

 - Children’s learning and development skills will improve so that they are ready for nursery/school.
 For example, volunteers help parents to encourage and support their children to cope away from their parents, recognise their own name, use the toilet and understand simple hygiene.